cdunahee36/Calender-App/README.md

  ## Installation

- * The application cannot be installed, only accessed at this link:
+ * The application cannot be installed, only accessed at this link: https://cdunahee36.github.io/Calender-App/

+ ## Practical Use

+ * The application could be used by someone who cannot keep track of a physical todo list.